 The Republican Party represents business interests and the religious right.
 It is favoured by white people who are either well-to-do or go to church regularly.

-They might seem like strange bedfellows, but both want to put a break on social change.
+They might seem like strange bedfellows, but both want to put a brake on social change.
 Also, Republicans use issues of religion and race to get working and middle-class White Christians to vote against their class interests – the Southern Strategy.

 In general, Republicans believe in lower taxes, smaller government and slow to no social change.
 Things are fine the way they are.
 The 1950s were even better.
 Not to mention the 1880s.